TOAST-DOCS/Dooray/en/overview.md

 NHN Dooray! is an integrated service which provides tools for online collaboration, such as Project, Messenger, Mail, Calendar, Drive, Wiki, and Contacts.

-For more information, visit [dooray.com > User guide] (https://helpdesk.dooray.com/share/pages/4Ws8UzbnT7KbP9R5fAQBjg).
+For more information, visit [dooray.com > User guide](https://helpdesk.dooray.com/share/pages/4Ws8UzbnT7KbP9R5fAQBjg).

 ### Service Configuration